mrhappyma/qbs/README.md

 - Run `pnpm dev` (or again a similar command for your package manager) to start the development server
 - Open `localhost:3000`
 - Get to work!

+### Adding a scoreboard ("present") layout

+##### thank you for making things look nicer than i could ever make them :)

+- Create a folder in [`/src/pages/match/[id]/present`](/src/pages/match/[id]/present).
+Create your `index.tsx` file based off an existing page.
+- Add your page to [`/src/utils/present-list.ts`](/src/utils/present-list.ts).
+The "slug" is the name of the folder you created.
+- Once you're done, take a screenshot and add it as [`/public/present-screenshots/[slug].png`](/public/present-screenshots/).
+Screenshots should be consistent!
+Please make sure it
+  - Shows the entire screen
+  - If the match title shows on the screen, it should be the same as the layout name
+  - Team 1:
+    - Called "Team 1"
+    - Color 1: `#e5a50a`
+    - Color 2: `#b5835a`
+  - Team 2:
+    - Called "Team 2"
+    - Color 1: `#26a269`
+    - Color 2: `#99c1f1`
+- Create a PR and wait for me to merge!